ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ### Basic Go

 <p>This template provides the most basic configuration for running a custom Go project using Go modules.
-It demonstrates the $partner_full `config-reader` library and connecting to a MariaDB instance.
+It demonstrates the Web PaaS `config-reader` library and connecting to a MariaDB instance.
 It can be used to build a very rudimentary application but is intended primarily as a documentation reference.</p>
 <p>Go is a statically typed, compiled language with an emphasis on easy concurrency and network services.</p>

 #### Features